GastonAllende/your-talent/README.md

 # YourTalent

-Quiz i did for a customer in 2016.
-The quiz was to see what talent the person has.
-The questions and the answers are in Sweden.
+Quiz i did for a customer in 2015.
+The quiz was to see what profile the person have.
+The questions and the answers are in Swedish.

 ## Built With
 - Angular.js